nginx/unit-docs/source/howto/samples.rst

    .. tab:: unit-wasm

       .. warning::
-         Unit 1.32.0 and later support the WebAssembly Component Model and WASI 0.2 APIs.
+         Unit 1.32.0 and later support the WebAssembly component Model and WASI 0.2 APIs.
          We recommend to use the new implementation.